tutumcloud/api-docs/source/includes/nodecluster.md

-deployed_datetime | The date and time when this node cluster was deployed destroyed_datetime | The date and time when this node cluster was terminated (if applicable) tags | List of tags to identify the node cluster nodes when deploying services (see [Tags](https://support.tutum.co/support/solutions/articles/5000508859) for more information) provider_options | Provider-specific extra options for the deployment of the node.
+deployed_datetime | The date and time when this node cluster was deployed destroyed_datetime | The date and time when this node cluster was terminated (if applicable) tags | List of tags to identify the node cluster nodes when deploying services (see [Tags](https://support.tutum.co/support/solutions/articles/5000508859) for more information) provider_options | Provider-specific extra options for the deployment of the node (see `Provider options` table below for more information)

 ### Node Cluster states